JasperHG90/MOOCs/README.md

 ## Introduction

 This repository contains semi-cleaned scripts and documentation which you can use to pre-process Coursera MOOC data dumps.
 It further contains several "helper functions" which could be useful for working with these data.
 Most of the scripts have been written in the [R statistical Language](http://www.r-project.org/).
 Some of them are written in [Python](https://www.python.org/).
 This repository of scripts will be updated sporadically to add new functions or update existing ones.
-Any errors found in these scripts are mine.

 Most of these guides have been written with UNIX users in mind.
 I don't use Windows, and those of you who do might need to puzzle a bit to get things working.
 However, I also provide a [Vagrant box](http://docs.vagrantup.com/v2/boxes.html) in the "/workflow" folder that you could use.
 When using the vagrant box, all of these guides should work seamlessly.